 Immerse yourself in the fascinating culture that both these regions offer, indulge in exotic cuisines and explore the breath-taking Himalayas and stunning Kerala beaches as you volunteer on critical childcare initiatives.

-On this multi country project you will volunteer primarily with orphaned and disadvantaged children, providing important assistance in their care and education while working in various care centres and local schools.
+On this multi country project you will volunteer with children and adults, providing important assistance in care, supporting education and child development, while working in various care centres and local schools.

 Following the 2015 Nepal Earthquake, our projects adjusted focus to provide disaster relief to those in need.
 In conjunction with our partners, trucks of supplies and family care packages were taken to some of the most affected areas.
 Now our projects are focused on initiatives within our local communities, who have needs around education and improving educational facilities.